 One of the most classic ways to discover Copenhagen is from the boat sailing down its prepossessing water canals.
 We loved the traditional guided boat tour along the Copenhagen harbor.
 The tours depart from Nyhavn or Gammel Strand.

-The best part is the environmental friendly boats that support the Responsible and Sustainable Tourism.
+The best part is the environmental-friendly boats that support Responsible and Sustainable Tourism.

 No wonder Denmark is the leader when it comes to sustainability.

 The tour ticket costs 85 DKK for an adult and 43 DKK for a child (6 to 15 years.)
-Family ticket (2 adults and 3 children) costs 250 DKK.
+The family ticket (2 adults and 3 children) costs 250 DKK.

-The tour that departs from Gammel Strand is free with Copenhagen Card.
+The tour that departs from Gammel Strand is free with the Copenhagen Card.

 The tour duration is one hour.

-Opening timings are 10 to 5 on all days except Friday and Sunday when it opens from 12 to 5 because of the wedding ceremonies.
+Opening timings: 10 am to 5 pm on all days except Friday and Sunday when it opens from 12 pm to 5 pm because of the wedding ceremonies.

 Right across the street from the Marble Church is the Amalienborg Palace, Danish Royal Family’s home.